jonathanhefner/talent_scout/README.md

 `:integer`, `:string`, `:time`, plus any custom types you define.

 An additional convenience type is also available: `:void`.
-The `:void` type is just like `:boolean`, except that the criteria will not be applied when the typecasted value is falsey.
+The `:void` type typecasts like `:boolean`, but prevents the criteria from being applied when the typecasted value is falsey.
 For example:

 ```ruby